soberhofer/devpr_ch2/README.md

-Link to wandb to see our results: https://wandb.ai/soberhofer/challenge2
+Link to wandb to see our results: https://wandb.ai/soberhofer/challenge2 The run which was submitted to the last leaderboard was the Job with Slurm ID 3128.

 **Important Notes on Running Scripts:**
 - The `test_crossval.py` script automatically finds the latest experiment results if no specific path is provided.
 You can override this by setting `testing.cvpath=/path/to/your/results/folder` via Hydra.